JanDeDobbeleer/oh-my-posh/docs/docs/config-segment.md

 While Powerline works great with a single symbol, sometimes you want a segment to have a different start and end symbol.
 Just like a diamond: `< my segment text >`.
 The difference between this and plain is that the diamond symbols take the segment background as their foreground color.

+### Accordion

+Same as Powerline except that it will display even when disabled, but without text.
+That way it seems as if the segment is not expanded, just like an accordion.

 ## Powerline symbol